matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 ### Paying fees using testnet paymaster

 Even though ether is the only token you can pay fees with, the account abstraction feature allows you to integrate [paymasters](../zksync-v2/aa.md#paymasters) that can either pay the fees entirely for you or swap your tokens on the fly.
 In this tutorial, we will use the [testnet paymaster](../zksync-v2/aa.md#testnet-paymaster) that is provided on all zkSync testnets.
-It allows users to pay fees in an ERC20 token with the exchange rate of ETH of 1:1, i.e. one "wei" of the token for one wei of ETH.
+It allows users to pay fees in an ERC20 token with the exchange rate of ETH of 1:1, i.e. one unit of the token for one wei of ETH.

 ::: tip Mainnet integration